jasonkneen/appc-npm/README.md

 * [Browse Appcelerator libraries on NPM](https://www.npmjs.com/browse/keyword/appc-lib)

 ### `widget`
 Alloy Widgets.
-Uses `widget.json` to populate the `package.json`, ignores that same file for the installer and uses `alloy-widget-<id>` as the package name.
+Uses `widget.json` to populate the `package.json` and ignores that same file for the installer.
+It will check if the widget `id` is available on NPM and fall back to `alloy-widget-<id>` as the package name.

 * [Browse Alloy widgets on NPM](https://www.npmjs.com/browse/keyword/alloy-widget)